 WHAT IS CANNABIGEROLIC ACID (CBGA)?

-It is often time called the mother cannabinoid because no other cannabinoid will exist without some level of CBGA.
+Cannabigerol is often called the mother cannabinoid because no other cannabinoid will exist without some level of CBG.

 For more than 50 years, scientists have been aware of the compound cannabigerol (CBG) – it was first discovered by Israeli scientists.
 About 30 years later, Japanese scientists then discovered that CBGA was the precursor to CBG.